In the world of SEO, keywords are everything.

 6) Informational keywords (how to change a tire)

-Informational keywords are short tail keywords that people use when they’re looking for information.
+Informational keywords are short tail keywords that people use when looking for information.
 For instance, someone might use the keyword “how to change a tire” if they need to know how to do it.

 7) Navigational keywords (Facebook login)

 The keyword “Facebook login” has more search volume than “login to Facebook.”
-This is because the latter is more specific and people who use it are likely to already know how to login to Facebook.
+This is because the latter is more specific, and people who use it are likely to know already how to login to Facebook.
 They just need the shortcut.

 Key Takeaways

-- They have less competition and are therefore easier to rank for.
+- They have less competition and are, therefore, easier to rank for.

 - They are more general and have more search volume.